 Class visits to places of cultural or educational significance enhance the lessons of the classroom.
-Field trips, virtual or in person, are planned by teachers and approved by the school administration with educational purposes as the primary objective and in light of financial considerations.
+Field trips, virtual or in person, are planned by teachers and approved by the school administration in order to achieve educational objectives.
+Financial considerations may bear on the feasibility and frequency of field trips.

-Field trips are considered an extension of the school day, and the code of conduct will apply.
+Field trips are considered an extension of the school day and the code of conduct will apply.

-A permission form signed by a student's parent(s)/guardian (s) must be obtained prior to a student participating in each activity (Appendix R, available in PowerSchool).
+A permission form signed by a student's parent(s)/guardian(s) must be obtained prior to a student participating in each activity (Appendix R, available in PowerSchool).

-In the event private automobiles/vehicles of students, parents, or other authorized adults of at least 20 years of age are to be utilized to transport students on field trips, the drivers and/or the vehicle owners must have a valid driver's license and sufficient liability, medical, and uninsured motorist insurance coverage as defined by the Diocesan Risk Manager.
+In the event private automobiles/vehicles of students, parents, or other authorized adults of at least 21 years of age are to be utilized to transport students on field trips, the drivers and/or the vehicle owners must have a valid driver's license and sufficient liability, medical, and uninsured motorist insurance coverage as defined by the Diocesan Risk Manager.
 Evidence to this effect must be presented to the principal/administration for review and approval prior to the use of such vehicles.
 Appendix R-1 must be used for this purpose.
 The principal/administration shall have the right to prohibit, for any reason, a proposed driver from transporting students on a field trip.